jjwall/BoardhouseNet/README.md

 * Implement message handler system functions

 #### General stuff:
-* Need to have a ClientRole variable on ClientEngine that indicates if the user is a spectator, player etc. Player roles would be able to send key press events to server.
+* (done) Need to have a ClientRole variable on ClientEngine that indicates if the user is a spectator, player etc. Player roles would be able to send key press events to server.
 Roles would be checked in the event handling system
-* Should add a spectate button to the lobby list to test this idea
+* (done) Should add a spectate button to the lobby list to test this idea
-* Need to get an appropriately sized random PlayerId.
+* (done - sort of) Need to get an appropriately sized random PlayerId.
 Current one is too big.
 * Give back src treatment same treatment front got (transfer over most recent boardhouse changes over)
 * Add UI layer (fix up current UI changes by finishing or removing input box)
 * Add all events (pointer, mouse, keyboard)
+* Consolidate all To-do's into one massive to-do